How to Make Crackle Paint

 Step 2: Apply a nice, even coat of glue to your surface.
 I used a soft mop brush.
 I applied mine in a horizontal manner for testing purposes, but I encourage you to try other strokes.
 (See Accidental Findings below) Don’t you just love when happy accidents happen during the creative process?!

 For the 4X6″ Index Card, I used about 1 tablespoon of glue.
-NOTE: A thick layer of glue results in bigger cracks.
-A thinner coat creates smaller cracking.
+NOTE: A thick layer of glue results in big cracks.
+A thin layer of glue creates smaller cracking.
 So think about which type of effect you want for your project.
 TIP: A very thick coat can take up to 48 hours to dry completely.
-So a bit of patience is necessary. 😉
+So a bit of patience is necessary.

 I did several tests, which you can see the results of in the photo below.
 The top card has the 1 tablespoon of glue.
 The middle card has about 2-1/2 tablespoons of glue.
 The bottom card has about 4 tablespoons of glue.
 It really makes such a difference doesn’t it?

 Step 3: Drying Times.
 Let the glue dry until it is almost transparent and the cloudiness has dissipated.
 The top image below shows how your glue should look when ready.
 It will be just a little tacky to touch.
 NOTE: The times below are for the 1 tablespoon of glue.
 Times will be longer for greater amounts of glue.
 Times will also vary depending on the surface and the basecoat.
 TIP: Take the time to make test samples before you start on any surface!